In Mendocino wine country the late Larry Pacini, whose vineyard on Mill Creek Road in Talmage continues to make great wine, is legendary.

 The Pacinis grew walnuts, almonds and grapes.
 "Dad was always a hard worker," says Lorie.
 "He milked our cows before he went to work.
 He made our butter and cheese.
 He butchered pigs and made prosciutto."

 In 1965, when the 52-acre Figone Ranch with west facing slopes up the road came on the market, Larry jumped on it and bought what is now known as Pacini Vineyards.
-It had 100-year-old vines on it then, says Lillian.
+It had 100-year-old vines on it then, said Late Mother, Lillian.

 One of the lasting legacies of Larry Pacini, who was the family cook, is his particular passion for bread.
 "Dad always baked bread on Sundays," says Lorie.
 He developed a recipe for bread that was so fabulous it has a life of its own.
 When winemaker John Chiarito moved to Mill Creek in the 1980s he found a mentor in Larry.
 They both loved their Italian heritage and Chiarito was Larry's baking prot?g?.